dioptra-io/iprs/README.md

 We welcome your feedback to better align IPRS capabilities with community needs.

-# How the survey is obtained
+# Technical Implementation

-The Sorbonne University IP Route Survey is conducted using free open-source liberally-licensed software developed, unless otherwise noted, by the Dioptra group:
+IPRS relies on open-source software developed by the Dioptra group and others:

 * The measurements are orchestrated by the [Iris](https://github.com/dioptra-io/zeph) measurement orchestration system.
 * The dynamic allocation of IPv4 destination prefixes to vantage points is determined by the [Zeph](https://github.com/dioptra-io/zeph) reinforcement learning algorithm.
 IPv6 destination prefix allocations are currently static.